 They had two children, Anna Marie in 1963, and Peter in 1966.
 The Jacksons had a home in Washington, D.C., but in Everett they continued to live, as Jackson had all his life, with his sisters in the Oakes Street house where he was born.
 They acquired their own home in Everett in 1967, when Jackson purchased the mansion at 1703 Grand Avenue that in his youth had been the home of a leading banker.
-This home is now listed on the National Register of Historic Places.
+This home, known as the Butler-Jackson house, was added to the National Register of Historic Places in 1998.

-In many ways, Jackson's most far-reaching contribution was the 1969 National Environmental Policy Act (NEPA), which required preparation of an Environmental Impact Statement assessing potential impacts to the environment before any federal project was approved, and which became a model for similar legislation in Washington and other states.
+Section 106 of NHPA not only helped protect historic properties but also -- although not formally referenced in the later act's legislative history -- was a clear forerunner of what in many ways was Jackson's most far-reaching contribution to environmental protection: the 1969 National Environmental Policy Act (NEPA).
+NEPA required preparation of an Environmental Impact Statement assessing potential impacts to the environment before any federal project was approved, and it became a model for similar legislation in Washington and other states.
 Neither Jackson nor anyone else foresaw that the Environmental Impact Statement requirement would become a powerful tool for those seeking to halt, delay, or modify projects they considered harmful to the environment, and Jackson subsequently had mixed feelings when his bill was used to oppose projects such as the I-90 Freeway and the Alaska oil pipeline that he supported.

 At the time, the environmental achievements of the 1960s were overshadowed by the increasingly bitter national debate over the war in Vietnam.
 Following President Kennedy's assassination, President Lyndon Johnson (1908-1973) and the advisors he inherited began to escalate American combat involvement in Vietnam.
 Jackson, like Kennedy and Johnson, saw Vietnam as a key Cold War battlefield, and he remained a dogged supporter of the administration's Vietnam policy even when many other Democrats began calling for an end to American involvement.